microsoft/FluidFramework/BREAKING.md

 ### Deprecated ContainerServices in `@fluidframework/aqueduct`

 Deprecating `BaseContainerService`, `ContainerServiceRegistryEntries`, `generateContainerServicesRequestHandler` and `serviceRoutePathRoot` in `@fluidframework/aqueduct`, no longer exposing these to runtime.
 See `@fluidframework/synthesize#DependencyContainer` for replacement.
-Reasons for deprecation:
+Reason for deprecation:

--   `serviceRoutePathRoot` : Seems to only be used internally
--   `BaseContainerService` : reason, tbd
--   `initialClients` and `version` : reason, tbd
+Aqueduct supports the Providers pattern.
+Providers are a replacement and extension for the existing Container Services pattern.
+Providers allow Components developers to have strongly typed objects passed into them from the Container and allows Container developers to inject IComponent keyed objects

 ### Deprecate `ensureContainerConnected()` in `@fluidframework/test-utils`